etolbakov/excalidocker-rs/README.md

 ### Docker image
 🐳 `excalidocker` is available as a [Docker image](https://hub.docker.com/r/etolbakov/excalidocker/tags).
 Convert docker-compose files without hassle.
 Use as a Github action step for documentation, presentations, [ADRs](https://adr.github.io/) what have you.
-The sky is the limit.
+The sky is the limit!

 Convert a _local_ file: